bit-ml/he-scheme/README.md

 # he-scheme
-A Toy Implementation in Python of [FV12]
+## A Toy Implementation in Python of [FV12]

-A basic homomorphic encryption scheme inspired from [FV12] https://eprint.iacr.org/2012/144.pdf.
+We implemented in Python a basic homomorphic encryption scheme inspired from [[FV12]](https://eprint.iacr.org/2012/144.pdf).

-The starting point of our Python implementation is this github gist: https://gist.github.com/youben11/f00bc95c5dde5e11218f14f7110ad289.
+**Motivation:** The starting point of our implementation is this [github gist](https://gist.github.com/youben11/f00bc95c5dde5e11218f14f7110ad289).
+The motivation behind our code was for us to understand in detail the two techniques of [[FV12]](https://eprint.iacr.org/2012/144.pdf) used for ciphertext multiplication, namely *relinearization* and *modulus-switching.* We thought we might share this understanding through a blog post as well since it may be of interest to anyone using the [FV12] scheme in TenSeal or Seal libraries.

-Disclaimer: Our toy implementation is not meant to be secure or optimized for efficiency.
+**Disclaimer:** Our toy implementation is not meant to be secure or optimized for efficiency.
 We did it to better understand the inner workings of the [FV12] scheme, so you can use it as a learning tool.